ZaViBiS/SNE/README.md

     - `sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-6 60 --slave /usr/bin/g++ g++ /usr/bin/g++-6`
     - `sudo update-alternatives --set gcc /usr/bin/gcc-6`
   3. Cleanup build tree by removing all files in directory `build/release` and its subdirectories, reconfigure and recompile
-- Ubuntu packages for rocksdb can be incompatible with Talleo as sometimes those are built without RTTI, RTTI is required by Talleo, uninstalling `librocksdb-dev` will make the build system use rocksdb from source tree
+- Ubuntu packages for rocksdb can be incompatible with SNE as sometimes those are built without RTTI, RTTI is required by SNE, uninstalling `librocksdb-dev` will make the build system use rocksdb from source tree

 #### Apple